 Dehydration is excessive loss of water from the body.
 In the skin on the face, dehydration occurs when there is a deficiency of water in the surface layer of the skin, the stratum corneum.
 The signs of dehydration include skin tightness or tautness, and flaking.
 All skin types, even those with oily skin can suffer from dehydrated skin.

 Dryness in the skin occurs when there is a low level of oil (as opposed to water).
 Having a drier skin can also accentuate the appearance of fine lines and wrinkles.
-If you suffer from dry or dehydrated skin, you may experience some irritation, inflammation or redness, and sometimes a stinging sensation as dehydrated skin is more vulnerable to irritants.
+If you suffer from dry or dehydrated skin, you may experience some irritation or redness, and sometimes a stinging sensation as dehydrated skin is more vulnerable to irritants.

 What causes dryness & dehydration?

 The skin’s lipid barrier plays an important role in maintaining the overall skin health.
 The lipid barrier of the stratum corneum helps to prevent dryness and dehydration, working to retain vital moisture within the skin.

 When the lipid barrier is disrupted the skin can experience excessive moisture loss that can result in dehydrated skin.
 Damage to the lipid barrier is often caused by environmental exposure, and the effects of photoageing.